-Quite an interesting find by happenstance at Hong Heng Beef Noodle & Katong Laksa (Blk 233 Ang Mo Kio Ave 3, #01-1194 Bing Garden Eating House) down at the coffee shop where Uncle Leong Seafood is located down in Ang Mo Kio.
-Granted that I was drawn to this stall mostly because it was a beef noodle store and was initially thinking of some soup kuey teow rather than the usual dry rendition which comes with that boring starchy gravy.
-The laksa option caught my eye and I certainly wasted no time giving it a try.
+Quite an interesting find by happenstance at Hong Heng Beef Noodle & Katong Laksa (Blk 233 Ang Mo Kio Ave 3, #01-1194 Bing Garden Eating House).
+They're at the coffee shop where Uncle Leong Seafood is located in Ang Mo Kio.
+I was initially drawn to this stall because of their regular soup beef noodles with kuey teow.
+The laksa option caught my attention and I wasted no time giving it a go.

-I'm not too sure about the Katong Laksa name up there, but the gravy which wasn't of the viscous variety didn't quite feel like any of the namesake laksas which I've had before.
-Still, it was a decent gravy, albeit a tad watery and served just lukewarm instead of hot.
+I'm not sure about the Katong Laksa referenced in the name up there but the gravy which didn't even have the right viscosity didn't taste like any of the Katong laksas I've had before.
+The flavour was not bad, albeit a little watery and served just lukewarm instead of hot.
 That's pretty much the only gripe I have.
-The toppings of the beef and related spare parts featuring tripe, tendons, beef ball and some parts that looked like belly to me was certainly quite good, served mostly half cooked.
-Notably, the tendons looked rather raw which gave me pause initially, but was all good when I realised that they were one of those that broke apart easily in the mouth with little chewing involved.
-And on the side, some nice cincalok chilli to get the taste buds on the workout.
+The toppings of the beef and other cow offal were delicious and not over cooked.
+The tendons in the bowl looked rather raw and gave me pause initially.
+As I put them in my mouth I realised that they fell apart easily in the mouth with little chewing.
+On the side, they had some pretty nice chinchalok chilli.

 4 comments: